The United Kingdom has a rich surfing heritage spanning back to the early 1900s, littered with iconic moments and legendary surfers.

 Shore

-Shore was established in 1982 by 23-year-old Simon Crawford in East Wittering West Sussex.
-With a passion for watersports Simon opened a small hut at the end of Shore Rd, it cost him £500 and was primarily focused on serving locals and visitors with windsurfing equipment for the local beach.
+Shore was established in 1982 by 23-year-old Simon Crawford in East Wittering, West Sussex.
+With a passion for watersports, Simon opened a small hut at the end of Shore Rd.
+It cost him £500 and was primarily focused on serving locals and visitors with windsurfing equipment for the local beach.

-Fast forward to 1993 and Shore got its big break when a 300square ft ex Saab showroom came up on the market.
+Fast forward to 1993, and Shore got its big break when a 300 square ft ex Saab showroom came up on the market.
 Simon dived on the opportunity that allowed him to grow his ever-expanding wetsuit empire.

-Moving forward to the advent of e-commerce Shore doubled down on its efforts and shore.co.uk was born.
-Since then the business has gone from strength to strength cementing itself as a true UK surf brand with a rags to riches story to match.
+Moving forward to the advent of e-commerce, Shore doubled down on its efforts and shore.co.uk was born.
+Since then, the business has gone from strength to strength, cementing itself as a true UK surf brand with a rags-to-riches story to match.

 Zuma Jay

 Zuma Jay is a bit of a legend in the Bude surfing scene, priding itself as a surf shop run by surfers for surfers.
-One of the first surf shops established anywhere in Cornwall the UK and even Europe it has a rich heritage in UK surfing.
+One of the first surf shops established anywhere in Cornwall, the UK and even Europe, it has a rich heritage in UK surfing.

-Perhaps what Zuma Jay is best known for and we should all be grateful for is their in-depth daily surf reporting that saves many a surfer from turning up to sub-par surf.
-If the normal surf forecasts leave your head hurting they provide a quickly digestible forecast for the next few days that tells you in lamens terms the conditions you can expect when your turn up to the beach.
+If the normal surf forecasts leave your head hurting, they provide a quickly digestible forecast for the next few days that tells you in lamens terms the conditions you can expect when you turn up to the beach.

 Circle One

-Alongside its board offering Circle One designs and produces its own wetsuits for all shapes and sizes.
+Alongside its board offering, Circle One designs and produces its own wetsuits for all shapes and sizes.
 They utilise limestone neoprene to ensure you stay warm in even the chilliest of UK winters.

 Animal

-Way back in 1987 two surfers in the southwest of Cornwall came up with an idea that would grow into the brand we know and love today.
+In 1987, two surfers in the southwest of Cornwall came up with an idea that would grow into the brand we know and love today.
 Their groundbreaking ‘hook and loop’ watch system was an instant hit due to its sturdiness and reliability but needed a name, and then, Animal.

 Magicseaweed

-Without a doubt the biggest hitter on this list when it comes to valuing the UK brands on this list.
+Without a doubt, the biggest hitter on this list when it comes to valuing the UK brands on this list.
 Magicseaweed (MSW) grew from humble beginnings to the global powerhouse it is today.

-Founded in Kingsbridge (close to the popular surfing beach of Bantham) in 2002 by Ryan Anderson and someone else I couldn’t find the name of (apologies), MSW started by compiling weather buoys to forecast surfing conditions.
+Founded in Kingsbridge (close to the famous surfing beach of Bantham) in 2002 by Ryan Anderson and someone else I couldn’t find the name of (apologies), MSW started by compiling weather buoys to forecast surfing conditions.

-They quickly followed this offering up with access to live webcams at the majority of UK surfing beaches, a massive first for many surfers in the UK.
-Initially met with scepticism from many it quickly became the accepted course of action before surfing anywhere you couldn’t see directly with your eyes.
+They quickly followed this offering with access to live webcams at most UK surfing beaches, a massive first for many surfers in the UK.

-Purchased by Australian surf brand Surfstitch who is also responsible for the well-known surfing publication STAB, took on the brand in 2015 for a reported £7m quickly expanding MSW into the global market and positioning it as the number one surf forecasting tool available.
+Purchased by Australian surf brand Surfstitch, who is also responsible for the well-known surfing publication STAB, took on the brand in 2015 for a reported £7m, quickly expanding MSW into the global market and positioning it as the number one surf forecasting tool available.

-To this day MSW is still one of the largest surf forecasters in the world but has lost some market share to competitors like Surfline.
+To this day, MSW is still one of the largest surf forecasters in the world but has lost some market share to competitors like Surfline.

 The Board Barn

-Want to learn more about the UK’s rich surfing history and the icons that were made along the way?
-Check out our guide on the best surfboard shapers in the UK to find out more about some of the legends that make surfboards all along our coastline.
+Check out our guide on the best UK surfboard shapers to learn more about some of the legends that make surfboards all along our coastline.